Icy Health

 2.7.
 Blepharitis

-Is listed in the category of severe cause.
-This is an inflammation that gives the eye a swelled and red texture.
+It is listed as a severe cause.
+This inflammation gives the eye a swollen and red texture.

 However, there are diagnoses prescribed to get rid of blepharitis.

-Yes, a lot can be done to reduce the chances of puffy eyes, if not its occurrence, at least its magnitude can be brought down or closure to redundancy.
+Yes, a lot can be done to reduce the chances of puffy eyes.
+If not their occurrence, at least their magnitude can be brought down or closed to redundancy.

 3. Medical Treatment